-Throughout the accounting period the Trust has satisfied the requirements of the Individual Savings Account Regulations 1998 (as amended).
+Throughout the accounting period the Company has satisfied the requirements of the Individual Savings Account Regulations 1998 (as amended).
+It is the ACD's intention that the Company will be managed in such a way as to continue to meet this requirement.